-This is the unique code that the unit is given.
+The Unit Reference Number is the unique code that the unit is given by the Regulator.
 This unit will be referenced on the final qualification certificate.
 The same unique code for the unit applies in whichever qualification the unit is included within.
+BIIAB also assign unique unit numbers which normally is consistent when the unit is used in multiple BIIAB qualifications.

-QCF Level
+Level

 This identifies the level of demand for the unit, but may be a different level to that of the overall qualification.
-The level of the units will be set according to either National Occupational Standards or the QCF level descriptors.
+The level of the units will be set according to either National Occupational Standards or the level descriptors.